sozu-proxy/sozu/doc/architecture.md

 ### Buffers

 Sōzu is optimised for very limited memory use.
-All traffic is stored in a pool of fix-sized (usually 16 kB), reusable buffers.
+All traffic is (briefly) stored in a pool of fix-sized (usually 16 kB), reusable buffers.

 ### futures

 Sōzu receives orders on a unix socket, in JSON format.
-This could be cumbersome.
+Writing commands that way could be cumbersome.
 The `futures` lib is an asynchronous toolkit, based on tokio, that allows developers to write Sōzu-commanding software.